 The roles, names and addresses of officials responsible for the management and advice given to the Fund can be found in Annex 3, as part of the Investment Strategy Statement.
-In pension committee in July 2023 the Investment strategy statement was updated for investments from 2023/24 onwards and will be reported in the Annual report for 2023/24.

 Risk Management

 The Camden Pension Fund has a Funding Strategy Statement (FSS) which is a summary of the Fund's approach to funding its liabilities.
 The FSS is reviewed in detail at least every three years in line with the triennial valuations.
 The Fund last reviewed its Funding Strategy in 2022 and was agreed in December 2022 by the Pension Committee.